rudripota/RudriBookStore/RudriBookStore/README.txt

 checked it everything works
 it worked

+1803
+Reviewed appsettings.json
+Created the migrations
-Create the migrations (using code-first, where changes are “pushed” to the database), modify the database name and save.
+usied code-first, where changes are “pushed” to the database modified the database name and saved

-Use the NuGet Package Manager Console to add the migration (with a meaningful name).
+Used the NuGet Package Manager Console to add the migration (with a meaningful name).

+1813
+Changed to the correct default project (.DataAccess) Ran the program again
+Added the new migration file named: AddDefaultIdentityMigration Created the migrations modified the database name everythng works

+1822
-Note what happens if the wrong default project is selected.
-Change to the correct default project (.DataAccess) and run again.
+Use the NuGet Package Manager Console to add the migration Note what happens if the wrong default project is selected Change to the correct default project (.DataAccess) and run again Updated database

-Updated database
+1828
+Reviewed the file for the SQL-like syntax, statements, columns and primary key constraints Note tables related the ASP.NET Identity
+Once the migration is complete, the database needs to be updated In the PM console, update the database now
+Review the updated database in the SQL Server Object Explorer.
+Check for errors, run the application

+1833
 Added migartion for category
 updated database

-created two folder in .dataaccess
+Added a new folder named it ‘Repository’ and added an IRepository folder inside it Added a new item of type interface to the folder and named it IRepository.cs Modified it so it can be used on the Category class to do all the CRUD operations Updated most of the using statements created two folder in .dataaccess

-Created teo files
+Created two files

+did stuff